ac-lan/AiningLiu_MediaArt206_Homework/README.md

 5) create polygons that are filled with a color by pressing "b"

 Explore the Nitrogen Cycle!
 Get creative on tackling each level!
+# Homework for class 8:
+A prototype for an idea of my final project.

+Left click mouse to generate balls.
+Used openCV to detect the boundaries of different colors.

+There are two screenshots included to illustrate possible uses of this prototype.